rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20230605_New York Times Podcasts.md

 *  They have students come at slightly different times to kind of stagger their entrance and stagger their exits.
 *  Only people in the neighborhood really care about their children.
 *  And they're not going to be able to do that.
-*  They have students come at slightly different times to kind of stagger their entrance and stagger their exits.
+*  And then by the end of the first week, they have about 50 students come at slightly different times to kind of stagger their entrance and stagger their exits.
-*  Only people in the neighborhood really know about the school and they'll keep an eye out too for anyone who they think is maybe an Taliban intelligence officer.
+*  Only people in the neighborhood really know about the school and they'll keep an eye out for anyone who they think is maybe in a Taliban intelligence officer.
 *  It's really this whole community effort to keep us going and keep girls in the neighborhood going to school.
-*  So, is Bamiyan and the secret school an outlier?
+*  So is Bamiyan and the secret school an outlier?
-*  Is this very unusual for Afghanistan?
+*  Like, is this very unusual for Afghanistan?
 *  So it's really not.
-*  There are probably now hundreds of these kind of underground schools for girls all across
+There are probably now hundreds of these kind of underground schools for girls all across the country.
-*  the country.
 *  Hundreds?
-*  Wow.
+Wow.
-*  And not long ago, we visited a school in Kandahar, the southern heartland of the Taliban.
+*  And not long ago, you know, we visited a school in Kandahar, right?
+*  The southern heartland of the Taliban.
 *  And there was an underground school there that worked in pretty similar ways.
-*  So really across the country, since high schools have closed, people have accepted that this
-*  is the new reality, that they don't feel like there is really any chance that this government
-*  under this leadership will reopen high schools.
+*  So really across the country, since high schools have closed, people have accepted that this is the new reality, that they don't feel like there is really any chance that this government under this leadership will reopen high schools.
-*  They found these ways of continuing to get educated and continuing to kind of cultivate
-*  these seeds of hope for girls' futures.
+*  They found these ways of continuing to get educated and continuing to kind of cultivate these seeds of hope for girls' futures.
-*  So Christina, at the end of the day, for these girls, isn't it a dead end?
+*  But Christina, at the end of the day, for these girls, isn't it a dead end?
-*  Okay, they can go to school in this secret school, but there won't be a college for them
-*  to go to and there won't be a job for them to go to.
+*  Okay, they can go to school in this secret school, but there won't be a college for them to go to and there won't be a job for them to go to.
 *  That's true.
-*  And you know, Hamida, these girls, they all recognize that.
+And you know, Hamida, these girls, they all recognize that.
-*  But I think also what motivates her is knowing that in order for there to be any hope that
-*  women win back their rights in Afghanistan, first, they need to be educated.
+*  But I think also what motivates her is knowing that in order for there to be any hope that women win back their rights in Afghanistan, first, they need to be educated.
-*  Hamida and these girls want to prepare for whatever comes next because they hope they
-*  might be able to use this education and bring the country forward.
+*  You know, Hamida and these girls want to prepare for whatever comes next because they hope they might be able to use this education and bring the country forward.
 *  Right.
-*  So, Christina, you went to WARDAC where you met Aisha, who feels freer since the Taliban
+So Christina, you went to WARDAC where you met Aisha, who feels freer since the Taliban returned.
-*  returned, and then you went to Bamiyan and met Hamida, who feels the opposite.
+*  And then you went to Bamiyan and met Hamida, who feels the opposite.
 *  Where did you go next?
-*  So one of the most consequential restrictions that the Taliban introduced was the ban on
-*  women working for aid groups and the UN because so many people in the country rely on those
-*  groups to survive.
+*  So one of the most consequential restrictions that the Taliban introduced was the ban on women working for aid groups in the UN because so many people in the country rely on those groups to survive.
 *  And I wanted to understand how that ban was affecting women who relied on aid every day.
 *  So it's around 5 p.m.
-*  We're on the outskirts of Herat, this big city in northwestern Afghanistan.
+We're on the outskirts of Herat, this big city in northwestern Afghanistan.
 *  So we went to Herat, which is a city in the northwest part of the country.
 *  It's along the border with Iran.
 *  It's known for the kind of poetry and art that comes out of it.